 Delia J. Laing, Ph.D.

 Dr. Laing brings to the field of education and business a unique perspective as result of experiences in both the public and private sector.
 She understands the demands placed on professionals responsible for education as they prepare students to meet high standards of performance.
 She assists organizations with change initiatives that improve individual and organizational performance.
 Laing currently serves as a regional director for The Leona Group, LLC.
 Her experiences include teaching in K-12 education and higher education.
 She served as a supervisor in teacher education for candidates completing an endorsement in Autism Spectrum Disorder and as a committee member to North Central Accreditation team reviews.
 Laing holds a Ph.D. in Policy, Planning and Administration in Education from The University of Michigan, a M.A. from The University of South Dakota, and a B.S. from Ball State University.
 Along with serving on LDA’s Professional Advisory Board, she is a former Professional Advisory Board Member of the Learning Disabilities Association of Michigan, and has numerous publications and presentations in the field of education.
-Liang’s areas of expertise include Program Administration, Evaluation, and School Improvement; Research and University Instruction; Special Education Compliance, Teaching and Consultation; Organizational Development and Change Management.
+Laing’s areas of expertise include Program Administration, Evaluation, and School Improvement; Research and University Instruction; Special Education Compliance, Teaching and Consultation; Organizational Development and Change Management.